stonybrook-lin539/main/source/background/01_general/00_notation.md

 ### Questioning definitions

 Speaking of definitions, you should always ask yourself why something is defined the way it is.
-I don't mean this in some kind of existentialist way like "What does it mean to be red?", but a utilitarian one: considering that we could have defined something in a million slightly different ways, what might be the reason that makes this the most useful, elegant or productive definition?
+I don't mean this in some kind of existentialist way like "What does it mean to be red?", but a utilitarian one: considering that we could have defined something in a million slightly different ways, what might be the reason that this is considered the most useful, elegant or productive definition?
-Remember, definitions can't be true or false, they can only be useful or useless.
+Remember, definitions cannot be true or false, they can only be useful or useless.
+According to biologists, tomatoes aren't vegetables, yet that doesn't mean that their definition of *vegetable* is false.
+It just means that their definition serves a specific use case that does not align with common usage.
-So what is it that makes a given definition useful?
+So whenever you encounter a definition, you should ask yourself what is it that makes that definition useful.
+Why did the person decide to go with this definition rather than some other conceivable alternative?
 In exploring this question, you will get a much better understanding of what the definition even defines, and that is key to studying the kind of object that is being defined.

 :::advice